January 15, 2026•3 min read

 If you have a theme preference stored in localStorage, that is the store.
 It's right there in the browser.
 But what do we usually do?
 We create a React state to duplicate that value.

-The Anti-Pattern: Context Hell
+The Anti-Pattern: Duplicating State

 You have to wrap your whole app in a Provider, create the context, write a hook to consume it... all just to share a simple string that is already globally available in the browser window.